Just About Anyone Can Officiate A Wedding!

 I married over 1000 couples in my home for $50.
 Sometimes, I married them for free - because I could.
 I was really, really happy providing a great service to a lot of couples.
 In the end, it was the green card couples that made me stop performing weddings in my home.
 It started to really, really disgust me.
 Once I really realized what was going on and how far some people will go to get what they want I had to remove myself from the equation.
 They were taking advantage of me too.
 That's the biggest problem when providing budget services.
 People will push to see how much they can get for nothing.

 Do I need to register with the state to Officiate Weddings?

 No, the is state-wide registration required in Indiana to legally officiate weddings.

 Do I need to be a Certified Wedding Officiant?

 There is no "official certification" to be a wedding officiant in Indiana.
 There are local and national organizations you can choose to join.
 They set their own "certification" requirements.
 The certification doesn't make them a better or more qualified wedding officiant.
 Sometimes it just means that you pay them money to be part of a professional organization.

 I was looking to join a national wedding officiant organization but one of their requirements was I needed to have a written contract for every wedding I perform.
-I perform a lot of $50 Quickie Weddings in Starbucks.
+I perform a lot of inexpensive, same-day wedding.
 It is just silly to have a written contract for that.
 The person that runs the organization offered to sell me a contract to use though!
 I'll keep my money and set my own business standards.
 Thank you very much!